Balance Your Choices

 A bacon cheeseburger, large fries, and large soda have more than a day's worth of carbs, 2,700 calories, and 44 grams of saturated fat.
 "Upsizing" and low prices make it hard to eat small portions in burger joints.

 Make this Asian Tuna Burger at home.
 Tuna gives you heart-healthy omega-3 fatty acids.
 Add a whole-grain bun, 1/2 cup of broccoli-carrot slaw, and a few orange slices.
 Skip the bun to shave 23 grams of carbs from your plate.
 Turkey and veggie burgers can also be good alternatives, if you check the calorie count.

 Worse Bet: Fish Fry Platter

 The Count: 910 calories, 92 g carbs

-Fish is a cornerstone of a heart-healthy diet -- generally low in calories and high in healthy omega fatty acids, and a terrific choice for anyone -- unless it happens to be fried.
-The breading, oil, and excessive calories tend to cancel out the health benefits of the fish itself.
+Fish is part of a heart-healthy diet, unless it happens to be fried.
+The breading, oil, and extra calories cancel out the health benefits of the fish itself.
 Beware of fried sides, too, as well as coleslaw slathered in sugary mayonnaise dressing.